brave-chat/brave-chat-server/README.md

 This project is open for anyone to contribute:

 - Adding support for multimedia messages other than images such as PDFs, txt, and more.
-- Store messages content in the database as encrypted data rather than plain text.
+- Store message content in the database as encrypted data rather than plain text.
 You can refer to the signal protocol for ideas.
 - Sending voice messages.
 - Design and implement a k8s architecture and deploy it on GCP.